 Detective Odafin Tutuola

-Born in New Jersey, Ice-T quickly learned the art of survival.
-As an only child whose parents died when he was very young, Ice-T became involved in Los Angeles gangs before spending four years in the army.
+Through his music, his books and his college lecture tours (including Harvard, Princeton and Stanford), Ice T has become a cultural icon recognized the world over.
+Born in New Jersey, Ice T quickly learned the art of survival.
+As an only child whose parents died when he was very young, Ice T became involved in Los Angeles gangs before spending four years in the army.
 His first break came when the producers of the film "Breakin'" asked him to rap in the movie.
-He went on to become rap music's original gangster, writing songs like "Six in the Mornin'" and "New Jack Hustler."
+He went on to become rap music's original gangster, selling over 10 million albums, winning a Grammy and writing songs like "Six in the Mornin'" and "New Jack Hustler."

 Ice T formed the thrash metal band Body Count with close high school friend and guitarist Ernie C. Body Count's 1991 self-titled debut contained the controversial single "Cop Killer."
 In May 2014, Ice and his band Body Count released a new and critically acclaimed album called "Manslaughter."
 Last summer, Ice T and Body Count toured 17 cities in Europe, playing to an average audience of 70,000 people each night.